Definition of Enjambment

 Full of sweet dreams, and health, and quiet breathing.”

 Endymion is a famous example of enjambment.
-The first and last lines in the given poem of John Keats have ends, while the middle lines are enjambed.
+The first and last lines in the given poem have end marks, while the middle lines are enjambed.
 There is a flow of thought from one line to the next.